Photo Gallery: Gorgeous Wine Cellars

 A wall of white French doors showcases this wine collection.
 A pair of airy painted-teak chairs and large wicker baskets create an intimate tasting spot, perfect for sampling a glass of wine at the end of the day.

-The restaurant-inspired Cavavin Majestika wine fridges in the 2011 Princess Margaret Showhome were a gift from The Wine Establishment and turn the downstairs lounge into a comfortable wine-tasting cellar.
+The new restaurant-inspired Cavavin Majestika wine fridges in the 2011 Princess Margaret Showhome were a gift from The Wine Establishment and turn the downstairs lounge into a wine-tasting cellar.

 Dramatic vein-cut travertine stairs lead to the lower level wine cellar.
 Soft lighting, polished wood and an earthy-toned carpet make the cellar feel warm and inviting.